-- 7. Ceiling height.
-Habitable rooms, hallways, bathrooms, toilet rooms, laundry rooms and portions of basements containing these spaces, shall have a ceiling height of not less than 7 feet.
-The required height shall be measured from the finished floor to the lowest projection from the ceiling.
-Section R305.1 - Exceptions: - 1.
-For rooms with sloped ceilings, the required floor area of the room shall have a ceiling height of not less than 5 feet and not less than 50 percent of the required floor area shall have a ceiling height of not less than 7 feet. - 2.
-Not more than 75 percent of the floor area of a bathroom or toilet is permitted to have a sloped ceiling less than 7 feet in height, provided an area of 21 inches by 24 inches in front of toilet and lavatories has a minimum of 6 feet, 4 inches in height, measured from the finished floor.
+- 1. For rooms with sloped ceilings, the required floor area of the room shall have a ceiling height of not less than 5 feet and not less than 50 percent of the required floor area shall have a ceiling height of not less than 7 feet. - 2.
+Not more than 75 percent of the floor area of a bathroom or toilet room is permitted to have a sloped ceiling less than 6 feet 8 inches in height, provided an area of 21 inches by 24 inches in front of toilets and lavatories have a minimum of 6 feet, 4 inches in height.
 An area of 24 inches by 30 inches in front of and inside a tub shower shall have a minimum of 6 feet, 4 inches in height, measured from the standing surface of the fixture. - 3.
 Beams, girders, ducts or other obstructions in basements containing habitable space shall be permitted to project to within 6 feet 4 inches of the finished floor. - 4.
-Beams and girders spaced not less than 4 feet on center may project not more than 6 inches below the required ceiling height. - 5.
-Conversion of existing non-habitable spaces, such as a basement or attic, to habitable space, shall provide a minimum 6 feet, 8 inches ceiling height for flat ceilings or the portion required for exception #1 in this section. - 8.
+Beams and girders spaced not less than 4 feet on center may project not more than 6 inches below the required ceiling height.

+- 5. Conversion of existing nonhabitable space, such as a basement or attic, to habitable space, shall provide a minimum 6 feet 8 inches ceiling height for flat ceilings or for the portion required for exception #1 in this section. - 9.
 Hallway.
 The minimum width of a hallway shall be not less than 3 feet.
-Section R311.6 - 9.
+Section R311.6 - 10.
 Bathtub and shower spaces.
-Fixtures shall be spaced as shown in Figure R307.1. - 10.
-Dwelling units containing a loft.
-Refer to Section R329 for complete requirements.
+Fixtures shall be spaced as shown in Figure R307.1, and in accordance with the requirements of the Plumbing Code (see OPSC Section 408.6). - 11.
+Mezzanines.
+The clear height above and below mezzanine floors shall be not less than 7 feet.
+The aggregate area of 1 or more mezzanines shall not be greater than 1/3 of the floor area of the room in which they are located (not including enclosed portions of the room).
+Mezzanines shall be open and unobstructed to the room in which they are located except for walls not more than 3 feet in height, columns and posts.
+Section R325.